jervaise/DotMaster/README.md

 1. **API Compatibility**: Still working on ensuring all parts of the addon use `C_Spell.GetSpellInfo()`
 2. **Performance**: May experience frame drops during combat with many targets
 3. **Nameplate Detection**: Occasional issues detecting all nameplates in crowded scenarios

-## Contributing

-Please review the [Development Process](Docs/DEVELOPMENT_PROCESS.md) document before making any contributions to the project.

 ## License